-(b) Definition of Accounting Estimates - Amendments to Ind AS 8 Accounting policies, changes in accounting estimates and errors.
-The amendment to Ind AS 8, which added the definition of accounting estimates, clarifies that the effects of a change in an input or measurement technique are changes in accounting estimates, unless resulting from the correction of prior period errors.
-These amendments clarify how entities make the distinction between changes in accounting estimate, changes in accounting estimate, changes in accounting estimates are applied prospectively to future transactions and other future events, but changes in accounting policies are generally applied retrospectively to past transactions.

-and other past events as well as the current period.

-The amendments are not expected to have a material impact on these financial statements.
+Definition of Accounting Estimates - Amendments to Ind AS & Accounting policies, changes in accounting estimates and errors

+The amendment to Ind AS &, which added the definition of accounting estimates, clarifies that the effects of a change in an input or measurement technique are changes in accounting estimates, unless resulting from the correction of prior period errors.
+These amendments clarify how entities make the distinction between changes in accounting estimate, changes in accounting policy and prior period errors.
+The distinction is important, because changes in accounting estimates are applied prospectively to future transactions and other future events, but changes in accounting policies are generally applied retrospectively to past transactions d other past events as well as the current period. e amendments are not expected to have a material impact on these financial states